rkuo2000/NPCpy/README.md

 2. Then check globally registered NPCs
 3. Finally fall back to loading NPCs from database/files

-This means you can access individual NPCs within a team (like `"Image Creator"` from `"multimedia_team"`) and they will have all their registered tools and capabilities.
+This means you can access individual NPCs within a team (like `"Image Creator"` from `"multimedia_team"`) and they will have all of their registered tools and capabilities.
 The registered NPCs include all their tools and can be accessed individually via the API, or as part of a team orchestration through the team's forenpc coordinator.

 ### Frontend Integration Examples